-There are other AI-content generators available.
-There are also several startups working on their own projects, including ChatSonic, Jasper AI, OpenAssistant and Wordtune.
-China's search engine, Baidu, will also use AI with an application called Ernie Bot.
+There are other AI content generators available.
+There are also several startups working on their own projects, including ChatSonic, Jasper, Open Assistant and Wordtune.
+China's search engine, Baidu, also uses AI with an application called Ernie Bot.

 The future of AI in marketing continues to change and adapt as quickly as it started by finding additional uses beyond content generation, such as customer service, email optimization, product recommendations and social media posts.